-20. As a fire investigator you may be asked to conduct a peer review of another fire investigators report.
-Review the fire report at this link and: Julie where do they find it?
+20. As a fire investigator you may be asked to conduct a peer review of another fire investigator’s report.
+Review the fire report at download the report under the Materials Tab, make your edits and suggestions and upload your final review in the online course assignments: Julie where do they find it?

 Evaluate the report for completeness. thoroughness, grammar, and typographical errors.